 * Where was it investigated?

 When developing your search strategy it is essential to keep detailed notes as you go along, ensuring that you accurately record the references and the source in which they were found (database / web / data source), even those you later discard.

 A search strategy will usually include multiple resources.
 It is worth seeking advice and guidance from your Liaison Librarian who will have specialist knowledge of the information landscape (the information resources and services) of your area of study.

 Referencing Managers can help you manage your referencing.

-For example EndNote, RefWorks, Mendeley.
+For example EndNote, RefWorks, Mendeley (Please note that the University may not provide institutional access to all of these - please check on availability).
 Check with your supervisor on the preferred referencing system - Harvard, Vancouver, OSCOLA, MLA, APA etc - in your field of research.
 If your intended route is by publication, check the journals preferred system, it may differ from the standard forms.